mikolajfranek/autokat/CHEATSHEET.md

     Params for sorting, filtering data etc. when you have a list of items, e.g. navigation.navigate('Feeds', { sortBy: 'latest' })
     Timestamps, page numbers or cursors for pagination, e.g. navigation.navigate('Chat', { beforeTime: 1603897152675 })
     Data to fill inputs on a screen to compose something, e.g. navigation.navigate('ComposeTweet', { title: 'Hello world!' })

+    Redux is a pattern and library for managing and updating application state, using events called "actions"

+    The only way to update the state is to call store.dispatch() and pass in an action object.

+    The store calls the root reducer once, and saves the return value as its initial state

+    When the UI is first rendered, UI components access the current state of the Redux store, and use that data to decide what to render.
+They also subscribe to any future store updates so they can know if the state has changed.

+    The store runs the reducer function again with the previous state and the current action, and saves the return value as the new state

+    The store notifies all parts of the UI that are subscribed that the store has been updated

+    A "slice" is a collection of Redux reducer logic and actions for a single feature in your app,

+    You can only write "mutating" logic in Redux Toolkit's createSlice and createReducer because they use Immer inside!
+If you write mutating logic in reducers without Immer, it will mutate the state and cause bugs!

+    NO. Global state that is needed across the app should go in the Redux store.
+State that's only needed in one place should be kept in component state.